stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 hypershift-addon   True
 ```

-## Provision a hypershift hosted cluster
+## Provision a hypershift hosted cluster on AWS

 After the hypershift operator is installed, we can provision a hypershift hosted cluster by `HypershiftDeployment`